/

 Managing Specific Heart Disease Conditions

-Congenital Heart Disease Medical Management
+Congenital Heart Disease

-Management of Coronary Heart Disease and Rheumatic Heart Disease
+Coronary and Rheumatic Heart Disease

 Conclusion and Future Directions

-It requires a comprehensive approach that includes early detection, appropriate treatment, lifestyle modifications, and regular monitoring.
+Heart disease management is a complex process that requires a comprehensive approach involving early detection, appropriate treatment, lifestyle changes, and regular monitoring.

 Share this Article